wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 2.2.0 =
+* Fixed: Patched an issue where submitting a ticket without an upload was causing issues on certain servers

 = 2.1.2 =
 * Updated: Changed the unauthorized message to something more direct